 It is clear from the March 2004 riots that the Kosovo Albanians had gone from viewing UNMIK and KFOR as liberators to viewing them as an authoritarian regime.
 UNMIK’s mandate to provide an unelected interim government on the one hand and build up a local and democratic government on the other proved to be a daunting task.
 How, when, and to whom should power be transferred?

 One striking feature of UNMIK’s mandate was the “virtually unlimited powers” given to the Special Representative of the Secretary-General (SRSG) (Mertus, 2003).
-There was no separation of powers in the international interim administration; legislative, executive, and judicial powers were all under UNMIK’s umbrella, with ultimate control left to the SRSG.
+There was no separation in the international interim administration; legislative, executive, and judicial powers were all under UNMIK’s umbrella, with ultimate control left to the SRSG.
 Bernard Kouchner, SRSG from July 1999 to January 2001, even brought in his own group of political advisors, circumventing the U.N.’s Department of Political Affairs (Lemay-Hebert, 2009).
 There was no good way for the local population to voice their grievances to UNMIK or contest internationally mandated decisions.
-There was also a lack of transparency and communication between UNMIK and local populations.
+There was also a lack of transparency in communications between UNMIK and local populations.
 While the Office of the Ombudsperson was established in 2000 to investigate any human rights violations and abuses of authority by UNMIK or any other institution, it was only allowed to make recommendations.
-UNMIK’s cooperation in implementing those recommendations were required.
+UNMIK’s cooperation in implementing those recommendations was required.
 Far from doing that, UNMIK often ignored these recommendations, and two months after the Office of the Ombudsperson was established, UNMIK created a regulation granting legal immunity to its mission (Lemay-Hebert, 2009).
-In 2006, another regulation was adopted to mandate that the Ombudsperson no longer investigate complaints against international administrative bodies in Kosovo.
-These steps highlighted UNMIK’s obstruction of local participation and enabled a rift between UNMIK’s vision for Kosovo and local expectations to grow and fester.
+In 2006, another regulation was adopted to mandate that the Ombudsperson could no longer investigate complaints against international administrative bodies in Kosovo.
+This highlighted UNMIK’s failure to create an environment for local participation.
+It also enabled a rift between UNMIK’s vision and policies for Kosovo and its practical reality as perceived by locals.

-There are two competing theories of why UNMIK was unsuccessful in creating multi-ethnic, law-abiding democratic institutions.
+There are two competing theories of why the international administration in Kosovo was unsuccessful in creating a multi-ethnic, law-abiding democracy.
 The first is in Iain King and Whit Mason’s book Peace at Any Price: How the World Failed Kosovo.
 These two former UNMIK employees write about UNMIK’s failure to use their authority to change local behaviors to create a multi-ethnic government worthy of consolidated power.
-They argue that UNMIK did not understand Kosovo’s complex historical context and did not do enough to use their power to induce changes in local beliefs and ideology.
+They argue that UNMIK did not understand Kosovo’s complex historical context and did not do enough to use its power to induce changes in local beliefs and ideology.
 They argue that this is not a neocolonial imposition, but rather that any society that tacitly supports or promotes ethnic hatred must be nipped in the bud.
 On the other hand, scholars like Jens Narten and Nicolas Lemay-Hebert argue that the transfer of power in Kosovo was too slow and that UNMIK’s tight hold on Kosovo’s provisional government led to a loss of UNMIK’s legitimacy, which in turn led to the March 2004 riots (Narten, 2008; Lemay-Hebert, 2009).
 Narten and Lemay-Herbert argue that a “light footprint” is the best approach: international authority should be as limited as possible in the peacebuilding process to allow local governance to flourish.

-There is some validity to both theories.
-While King and Mason are correct that UNMIK did not appreciate Kosovo’s political context or history and, therefore, failed to address adequately ethnic hatred and promote change in local ideologies, the argument that this is not neocolonial is not credible.
-Forcing the transformation of local beliefs and culture is not only inadvisable, but it is also likely impossible for a fleeting international presence.
-However, the way UNMIK affected the transfer of power in Kosovo resulted in the solidification of power for a subset of Albanian elites with nationalistic and ethnocentric tendencies to the detriment of minorities and Albanians with different more tolerant views.
+There is some truth in both theories.
+While King and Mason are correct that UNMIK did not appreciate Kosovo’s political context or history and, therefore, failed in addressing ethnic hatred and changing local ideologies, the argument that this is not neocolonial is not worthy of a lot of credence.
+Forcing the transformation of local beliefs and culture is not only inadvisable; it is likely impossible for a fleeting international presence.
+However, the way UNMIK effected the transfer of power in Kosovo resulted in the solidification of power for a subset of Albanian elites with nationalistic and ethnocentric tendencies to the detriment of minorities and Albanians with different more tolerant values and ideologies.

 UNMIK’s significant failures in the exercise of power in Kosovo involved not only its failure to take immediate control as the conflict ended but also in how long it took after the end of the conflict to transfer power and to whom that power was transferred.
-UNMIK and KFOR should have had a more robust presence from the beginning of their mandate in 1999 to prevent the KLA from taking control of municipalities and engaging in retaliatory attacks on Serbs.
-Better minority protections at this early time could have ensured a better subsequent buy-in to the peacebuilding process.
-UNMIK should have also focused more effort on creating transparency and accountability by establishing a proper system for all local voices to be able to air their grievances about UNMIK’s interim administration (including the general population of Albanians, Serbs, and other minorities, as well as different political factions among those groups).
+UNMIK and KFOR should have had a more robust security presence from the beginning of their mandate in 1999 to prevent the KLA from taking control of municipalities and engaging in retaliatory attacks on Serbs.
+Protection of minorities against violence could have ensured a better subsequent buy-in to the peacebuilding process.
+UNMIK should have also focused efforts on creating transparency and accountability by establishing a proper system for all local voices to be able to air their grievances about UNMIK’s interim administration (including the general population of Albanians, Serbs, and other minorities, as well as different political factions among those groups).
 Finally, UNMIK should have been more careful about selecting local leadership to assume power.
-Naturally, this likely would have created some slowdown of the transfer of powers from the international administration to a local authority, as time is needed to ensure holistic representation.
+Naturally, this likely would have created some slowdown of the transfer of powers from the international administration to a local authority, as time must be taken to ensure holistic representation.

 In 1969, Yugoslavian constitutional reforms allowed Kosovo autonomy over education, and the University of Prishtina was founded.
 Primary, secondary, and university teachers had more freedom to teach classes in the Albanian language, music, history, and culture.
 The University of Prishtina symbolized Albanian national identity and allowed for more intellectual and cultural exchanges with Albania (Kostovicova, 2005).

-However, these exchanges had political consequences, resulting in increased Albanian nationalism, and fueling Kosovo’s desire to join a “greater Albania.”
-Soon after the death of Josip Broz Tito, Yugoslavia’s President from 1953-1980, riots broke out among Kosovo Albanians protesting poor conditions at the University and lack of jobs for graduates.
-The Serbian government in Belgrade, perceiving a security threat in Kosovo, began re-centralizing control over education and implementing progressively more repressive measures against Albanian pedagogy.
-School buildings became more segregated by ethnicity, and curricula dealing with Albanian language, history, and culture were reduced.
+However, these exchanges had political consequences, resulting in increased Albanian nationalism, and fueling a desire by some in Kosovo to join a “greater Albania.”
+Soon after the death of Josip Broz Tito, Yugoslavia’s President from 1953 to 1980, riots broke out among Kosovo Albanians protesting poor conditions at the University and the lack of jobs for graduates.
+The Serbian government, perceiving a security threat in Kosovo, began re-centralizing control over education and implementing progressively repressive measures.
+School buildings became segregated by ethnicity, and curricula dealing with Albanian language, history, and culture were reduced.
 If teachers resisted the new policies, they were dismissed (Selenica, 2018).

-UNMIK also made no effort to prevent the development of overtly political education in the direct aftermath of the war in 1999.
+UNMIK also made no effort to prevent the development of an overtly political education curriculum in the direct aftermath of the war in 1999.
 The perpetuation of ethnocentric historical narratives stirring interethnic hatred was endemic in newly restarted schools.
 King and Mason write: “Albanian members of an educational advisory group set up and closed in the mission’s first year were dismayed that UNMIK made no effort to depoliticize the school system, instead of leaving it in the hands of political party bosses who used it as an enormous patronage network” (85).
-Furthermore, UNMIK did not prioritize education reform or view the ethnically segregated system as potentially obstructive to progressive change.
-They only cared about getting schools up and running, and the Albanian and International donors, “seeing reopened schools as a photo opportunity, we’re happy to oblige” (King and Mason, 2006, p.
+Furthermore, UNMIK did not prioritize education reform or view the ethnically divided system as potentially obstructive to progressive change.
+They only cared about getting schools back up and running, and the donors, “seeing reopened schools as a photo opportunity, were happy to oblige” (King and Mason, 2006, p.
 85).

 The UNMIK-facilitated establishment of Kosovo’s ministry of education (MEST) was purported to “promote non-discriminatory, relevant, and quality lifelong learning” (UNICEF and DoES-UNMIK, 2001).
 However, Albanian’s MEST leadership catered to Albanian demands with little to no participation from Kosovo’s minorities, including Serbs.
 This contradiction is apparent in MEST’s first annual report, which repeatedly states the lofty and pluralistic goals of the society of “Kosova” (Sommers and Buckland, 2004, p.
 63).
 However, Serbs view the term “Kosova” as derogatory, and UNMIK resolution 1444 mandated the use of “Kosovo,” not “Kosova.”
 MEST repeatedly flouted this rule and other similar rules without consequence, solidifying themselves as an “Albanian” institution, with UNMIK’s tacit support.